dongzhuoyao/note/_posts/2020-03-21-attention-mechanism.markdown

 **[Analyzing Multi-Head Self-Attention:
 Specialized Heads Do the Heavy Lifting, the Rest Can Be Pruned,ACL19](https://arxiv.org/pdf/1905.09418.pdf)**

-Most of the heads can be removed by the stocchastic gates.
+Most of the heads can be removed by the stochastic gates.

 Gumbel sofmax,TODO